TABLE OF CONTENTS (HIDE)

 Because

-if you need to modify your string frequently (that would create many new String
+String is immutable, it is not efficient to use String if you need to modify your string frequently (that would create many new Strings occupying new storage areas).
+For example,// inefficient codes

 String str = "Hello";